Articles

 Book of the Month

-Eight business books you should read in 2023:
+Ten business books you should read in 2025:

 Strategy-in-Action – Marrying Planning, People and Performance by Thomas D. Zweifel and Edward J. Borey: In times of crisis, alignment on a shared strategy is even more crucial, and more elusive.
 Frustrated by organizational silos, fragmentation or resistance to change?
 The award-winning Strategy-In-Action shows how companies ended the long-standing divorce between planners and implementers.